Skip to main content

 7 mentions Positive Neutral Negative

 Overall, the game's replayability is generally considered low, with many reviewers noting its short length and limited incentive to revisit after completion.
 However, some players appreciate the presence of alternate endings and collectible items, which provide a slight boost to replay value.
-Despite these elements, most agree that the experience may not justify the full price for a second playthrough.
+Ultimately, while it offers a great experience, the lack of substantial replayability may lead players to wait for a sale before purchasing.

 • “This game is quite short but it fits a lot in; as well as the main endings, there are alternate ones to find and also photos to collect, so it has replay value.”